olvidalo/efes-ng-prototype/docs/guide/oxygen-project.md

 ![Autocomplete for pipeline.xml](images/oxygen-autocomplete.png)

-If you add new node types to the framework, regenerate the schema with `npx efes-ng schema > efes-ng.rng`.
+If you add new node types to the framework, regenerate the schema with `efes-ng schema > efes-ng.rng`.

 ## Transformation Scenarios